alex-calderwood/there-and-back/README.md

 `python -m there_and_back.scripts.recompose_all`

-**_NOTE:_**: While a single Recompose run costs on the order of cents, a batch over a large dataset like this can cost dozens of dollars.**
+**_NOTE:_** While a single Recompose run costs on the order of cents, a batch over a large dataset like this can cost dozens of dollars.**

 To run Compose over our baseline domains, run: